St. John Fisher College welcomes qualified transfer applicants from other regionally accredited two- and four-year institutions.

 *Fully accredited means that a college is accredited by both the State Department of Education and the appropriate regional accrediting association.

-Students transferring to the College with an associate degree may require more than an additional 60 credits (or more than two academic years) to complete the requirements for a bachelor’s degree.
+Students transferring to the College with an associate’s degree may require more than an additional 60 credits (or more than two academic years) to complete the requirements for a bachelor’s degree.

 - In certain majors/programs, state regulations require that a specific number or level of courses be completed either at the upper-division level or at the college conferring the bachelor’s degree.

-St. John Fisher College 2+2/Dual Admission Transfer Agreement
+St. John Fisher College 2+2/Dual Admissions Transfer Agreement

 This agreement establishes cooperative degree programs between select community colleges and St. John Fisher College.
 Students currently enrolled at a participating community college are eligible to be considered for this cooperative degree program.
 In most cases, students selected for this program will, upon completion of a prescribed sequence of courses leading to an associate’s degree from the participating community college, be able to complete the appropriate bachelor’s degree in two years of full-time study at St. John Fisher College.
 All coursework must be completed in conformity with St. John Fisher College’s Standards of Academic Progress.

 Candidates must present strong records of academic achievement and preparation.
-Candidates selected for the program will receive confirmation from the participating community college.
+Candidates selected for the program will receive a letter of admission from the participating community college.

 Participants in the 2+2/Dual Admission cooperative degree program must complete their associate’s degree with a cumulative GPA of at least 2.00.
 Some agreements may require a higher GPA.
 In addition, they must complete the prescribed sequence of courses for their designated academic program.

-A complete list of 2 + 2/Dual Admission agreements and the participating community colleges is available by contacting the Office of Transfer and Graduate Admissions at (585) 385-8064.
+A complete list of 2 + 2/Dual Admission agreements and the participating community colleges is available by contacting the Office of Transfer Admissions at (585) 385-8172.

 Students who are applying for admission into a 2 + 2/Dual Admission agreement are initially required to file only the community college application for admission.
 Formal application to Fisher is necessary for students participating in the 2 + 2/Dual Admission program.
 Participants are required to submit the St. John Fisher College Application for Transfer Admission (available online at www.sjfc.edu/transfer) the semester prior to enrolling at St. John Fisher College.
 The application fee will be waived for 2+2/Dual Admission students.